sauloaguiar/react-light-dashboard/README.md

 ### Running

 After opening a copy of this, run `yarn` to install all the dependencies and then run `yarn start` to have the project running in the por 3001.
 (This can be changed in the .env file at the root dir).
+This assumes that the server is running in the port `3000`.
+If there's need to change this value, update it in the `/src/features/lights/network.js` file.

 ### Design Considerations